keplerlab/katna/README.md

-## **Katna**: Tool for automating common vide keyframe extraction and Image Autocrop and Smart image resize tasks
+## **Katna**: Tool for automating video keyframe extraction, video compression, Image Autocrop and Smart image resize tasks

 ### Resources
 * Homepage and Reference: <https://katna.readthedocs.io/>

 ### Description
-Katna automates the boring, error prone task of videos key/best frames extraction and manual time consuming task of image cropping.
+Katna automates the boring, error prone task of videos key/best frames extraction, video compression and manual time consuming task of smart image cropping and smart image resize.

 Katna is divided into two modules namely video and image.

 Video Module:
 -------------
-This module handles the task(s) related to key frame extraction.
+This module handles the task(s) for key frame(s) extraction and video compression.

 Key-frames are defined as the representative frames of a video stream, the frames that provide the most accurate and compact summary of the video content.